 Number 1: by not separating what we’re learning from God, and

-Number 2: by making sure that history is represented accurately.
-(In public school, it’s often given through rose-colored glasses that paint certain historical figures as heroes even though they were flawed and human.)
+Number 2: by making sure that things are represented accurately.
+(For example, in public school, history books often paint certain historical figures as perfect even though they were able to make a difference even while being flawed and human.)

 In the world, not of it